codepunter/scrap-with-python/README.md

-scrap
+Scrap-with-python
 =====

-Share market details scrap
+Share market details scrap of 2500 company according to symbols